parrt/msds621/README.md

 * [gpu-mnist.ipynb](notebooks/deep-learning/6.gpu-mnist.ipynb)<br>This notebook redoes the examples from the previous MNIST notebook but using the GPU to perform matrix algebra in parallel.
 We use `.to(device)` on tensors and models to shift them to the memory on the GPU.
 The model trains much faster using the huge number of processors on the GPU.
 You will need to <a href="https://colab.research.google.com/github/parrt/fundamentals-of-deep-learning/blob/main/notebooks/7.gpu-mnist.ipynb">run the notebook at colab</a> or from an AWS machine to get access to a GPU.
 * [SGD-minibatch-mnist.ipynb](notebooks/8.SGD-minibatch-mnist.ipynb)<br>We have been doing batch gradient descent, meaning that we compute the loss on the complete training set as a means to update the parameters of the model.
 If we process the training data in chunks rather than a single batch, we call it mini-batch gradient descent, or more commonly stochastic gradient descent (SGD).
 It is called stochastic because of the imprecision and, hence, randomness introduced by the computation of gradients on a subset of the training data.
 We tend to get better generalization with SGD; i.e., smaller validation loss.

-The videos associated with the following notebooks are available here: [Youtube playlist](https://www.youtube.com/playlist?list=PLFCc_Fc116ikeol9CZcWWKqmrJljxhE4N).
-(The video and audio quality is lousy due to zoom compression, my editing, and recompression.)
-Here are some direct links associated with the PowerPoint slides:

 ## Supporting resources

 ### Notebooks